esa/pagmo/doc/sphinx/tutorials/approximating_the_hypervolume.rst

 #. `PyGMO.hv_algorithm.bf_approx` - capable of approximating the least and the greatest contributor

 **Note**: `PyGMO.hypervolume` object will never delegate the computation to any of the approximated algorithms.
-The only way to use the approximated algorithms is though the explicit request (see the beginning of the tutorial :ref:`advanced_hypervolume_computation_and_analysis` for more information on how to do that).
+The only way to use the approximated algorithms is through the explicit request (see the beginning of the tutorial :ref:`advanced_hypervolume_computation_and_analysis` for more information on how to do that).

 FPRAS
 ================